LoneWolf38/F.E.D/README.md

 # F.E.D

-File encryption and Decryption Program in Ruby
+Program for file encryption and Decryption

+First run the program in unix as

+###### ruby index.rb

+and create a user

+then again run the program
+Enter the path of the file to be encrypted